yogithasivakumar/WorkshopTracker/README.md

 - User authentication with role-based access control (Organizers and Participants).
 - Workshop creation, listing, and registration.
-- Attendance marking (manual and QR code based).
+- Attendance marking (manual).
 - Participant dashboard to view registered workshops and attendance.
-- Certificate generation as downloadable PNG images, dynamically customized with participant name, workshop title, and date.
+- Certificate generation as downloadable PDF.
-- QR code generation for quick attendance marking.
 - MongoDB for data persistence.

 ---